 The maritime security environment in Northeast Asia has been crisis-prone over the past two decades as a variety of subnational, nonstate, and state actors have all become increasingly involved in maritime disputes.
 Not all actors receive the same level of state endorsement.
-State-level actors such as navies and coast guards are often brought to the contested maritime space by state authorities to assert claims, while activists may be permitted by state authorities on a selective basis to come to the forefront of the disputes to demonstrate popular support or pressure for a firm posture.
+State-level actors such as navies and coast guards are often brought to the contested maritime space by state authorities to assert claims, while activists may be permitted by state authorities on a selective basis to come to the forefront of the disputes to demonstrate popular maritime security environment in Northeast Asia has been crisis-prone over the past two decades as a variety of subnational, nonstate, and state actors have all become increasingly involved in maritime disputes."

+support or pressure for a firm posture.
 Still others, for example, local governments, may take autonomous actions, sometimes even against the will of state authorities.
 While the process of crisis management remains highly centralized to preserve diplomatic latitude and curtail the unwanted influence of "noises," subnational and nonstate actors can play and have played a significant role in triggering crises.